Department of Finance

 FIN 5443.
 Real Estate Construction.
 (3-0) 3 Credit Hours.

 Prerequisite: FIN 5403.
 This course focuses on construction methods and management with application to real estate development, brokerage, and lending.
 Topics include various construction techniques and processes, and standard metrics for commercial real estate products including industrial, office, multi-family, and retail.
 Specific topics may include cost estimating, construction budgets, construction contracts, assembling and interpreting construction documents, project delivery, and overall management of the construction process.
 This course may incorporate outside speakers from the commercial real estate industry and students may be required to work on team projects.
-Differential Tuition: $387.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 FIN 5453.
 Real Estate Development.
 (3-0) 3 Credit Hours.

 Prerequisite: FIN 5423 and FIN 5443.
 This course studies the real estate development process.
 Topics may include evaluation of real estate trends to project development needs, zoning and other legal considerations, site selection and evaluation, ownership and financing consideration, project scheduling, and evaluation of completed projects.
 This course may incorporate outside speakers from the commercial real estate industry and students may be required to work on team projects.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 5633.
 Investment Theory and Problems.
 (3-0) 3 Credit Hours.